healthbadge/episimmer/docs/userguide/quickstart.rst

 =====================================

 The best method to read this documentation is to go through them sequentially.
-This tutorial is designed such that the core componnents of Episimmer are described first and then the more intricate ones.
+This tutorial is designed such that the core components of Episimmer are described first and then the more intricate ones.
 It would also help to go through the external references for a much better understanding of Epidemic Simulations and thus Episimmer.